Leaders vow to protect forests, plug methane leaks at COP26

 “These are billions in investment towards environmental preservation, but it’s very difficult for this money to reach Indigenous communities, reach traditional communities,” said Chief Ninawa, a leader of the Huni Kui people from the Amazon attending the summit.

 Some campaigners said the forests pledge was a step forward.
-Luciana Tellez Chavez, an environmental researcher at Human Right Watch, said there were “quite a lot of really positive elements.”
+Luciana Tellez Chavez, an environmental researcher at Human Rights Watch, said there were “quite a lot of really positive elements.”

 She said it was positive to see China and Brazil pledging to protect forests, but noted that Brazil’s public statements don’t yet line up with its domestic policies and warned that the deal could be used by some countries to “greenwash” their image.